 Related article: Best Email Marketing Automation Tools

 Another fast way to gather feedback is through a customer survey form.
-This works well for brands that are aware of pivotal questions, and open-ended responses are of little use.
+This works well for brands aware of pivotal questions, and open-ended responses are of little use.

-Consider generating questions around the solution you’re aiming to provide and other specific details about user experience.
+Consider generating questions about the solution you aim to provide and other specific details about user experience.